justinsliang/hacktx24submission/README.md

 4) pip install -r requirements for pyAudioAnalysis in its directory (this will most likely take a while!)

+5) pip install -e . in the same directory

-5) pip install -r requirements in root
+6) pip install -r requirements in root

-6) install any additional libraries
+7) install any additional libraries